stacks-network/docs/src/pages/develop/overview_auth.md

 [Ruby](https://github.com/blockstack/ruby-jwt-blockstack/tree/ruby-jwt-blockstack)
 JWT libraries with support for this signing algorithm.

-{% include note.html content="The Blockstack JWT implementation is different from other implementations because of the underlying cryptography we employ.
-There are libraries in <a href='https://github.com/blockstack/jsontokens-js'>Javascript</a> and <a href='https://github.com/blockstack/ruby-jwt-blockstack'>Ruby</a> available on the Blockstack Github to allow you to work with these tokens." %}
+-> The Blockstack JWT implementation is different from other implementations because of the underlying cryptography we employ.
+There are libraries in [Javascript](https://github.com/blockstack/jsontokens-js) and [Ruby](https://github.com/blockstack/ruby-jwt-blockstack) available on the Blockstack Github to allow you to work with these tokens.

 ### Example: authRequest payload schema